 The goals of the student-grant program are to facilitate student interaction with diverse cultures, languages, environments, standards of living, and political climates and to encourage independent student research.
 To achieve this, the International Education Committee has shown a strong preference for long-term independent projects that have a high degree of cultural interaction.

-Grant applications are due electronically to the Dean Rusk Fellow by 5 p.m. on their due dates.
-The due date for the Spring 2014 grant cycle is Friday, Feb.
+Grant applications are due electronically to the Dean Rusk fellow at firstname.lastname@example.org by 5 p.m. on their due dates.
+The due date for the spring 2014 grant cycle is Friday, Feb.
 21, 2014.
 No late applications will be accepted.

-Review the Frequently Asked Questions and Grant Requirements web pages for more information or contact the Dean Rusk Fellow at email@example.com or 704-894-2170.
-Travel grant information sessions will be held on Wednesday, September 18 and Thursday, September 19 at 4 p.m. in the Duke International Studies Lounge.
+Review the Frequently Asked Questions and Grant Requirements webpages for more information or contact the Dean Rusk Fellow at email@example.com or 704-894-2170.
+Travel grant information sessions will be held on Wednesday, Jan.
+22 and Wednesday, Feb.
+5 at 4:30 p.m. in the Duke International Studies Lounge.
+An information session on the Dean Rusk/Pulitzer Center on Crisis Reporting Travel Grant will be held on Tuesday, Jan.
+28 at 4:30 p.m. in the Duke International Studies Lounge.

 Faculty grants are available to conduct research or attend conferences abroad.
 Applications are due in the fall for winter break and spring semester projects; and in the spring for summer break and fall semester projects.
-Complete the Faculty Grant Application.
+Complete the Faculty Grant Application (DOC).